Radiology Report Findings vs Impression: What's the Difference?

 Key Takeaways

-- The Findings section of a radiology report contains detailed observations of all structures visible in the imaging study.
-In contrast, the Impression section provides a concise summary and interpretation of those findings.
+- The Findings section of a radiology report contains detailed observations of all structures visible in the imaging study, while the Impression section provides a concise summary and interpretation of clinically significant findings.

-- Radiologists consider the Impression section the most critical part of the report as it distills complex information into actionable insights for referring physicians.
+- Radiologists consider the Impression section the most critical part of the report as it distills complex information into actionable insights for referring physicians within busy clinical workflows.

-- If you choose to read your report before speaking with your clinician, start with the Impression to see the main conclusions—then review the Findings for detail and bring questions to your doctor.
+- If you choose to read your report before speaking with your clinician, start with the Impression for the main conclusions, then review the Findings for detail and bring questions to your doctor.

-- Understanding the differences between these sections can help both clinicians and patients better navigate radiology reports, improving healthcare decision-making.
+- Understanding the differences between these sections helps both clinicians and patients better navigate radiology reports, supporting healthcare decision-making and reducing confusion about what each part of the report means.

 What Radiologists Include in Findings